syncrostone/mlg-website/README.md

 ## I have some recommendations for stylistic changes

-When deploying the website, we prioritized speed over looks to make sure that our prospective PhD applicants have up-to-date info.
+When deploying the website, we prioritize speed over looks to make sure that our prospective PhD applicants have up-to-date info.
 We first want to make sure that the website is functional, then we will make it look good.
 If you have any recommendations, please post them in the MS teams channel.

 ## How do I run the deployment script? (advanced)